A criminal profile of the Gilgo Beach serial killer

 However, it is worth pointing out that poison ivy affects some people more than others.
 In fact, 25% of people will experience no reaction at all.

-For all we know, he experienced mild symptoms that barely phased him.
+For all we know, he experienced mild symptoms that barely fazed him.

-If he is familiar with the great outdoors, then it stands to reason that he knows the old saying: “Leaves of three, let it be.”
+If he is familiar with the outdoors, as I believe he is, then it is likely that he understands the saying, “Leaves of three, let it be.”

 However, this theory ignores the wider societal changes that were taking place during the 2000s.